Marxist Dissanayake wins Sri Lanka's presidential election as voters reject old guard

 “This achievement is not the result of any single person’s work, but the collective effort of hundreds of thousands of you.
 Your commitment has brought us this far, and for that, I am deeply grateful.
 This victory belongs to all of us,” Dissanayake said in a post on X.

-Dissanayake, 55, leads the left-leaning coalition National People’s Power, an umbrella of civil society groups, professionals, Buddhist clergy and students.

-The election was a virtual referendum on Wickremesinghe’s leadership of a fragile recovery, including restructuring Sri Lanka’s debt under an International Monetary Fund bailout program after it defaulted in 2022.
+Outgoing President Wickremesinghe in a video statement congratulated Dissanayake and said he hoped he will carry forward the economic recovery efforts successfully.
+The election was a virtual referendum on Wickremesinghe’s leadership, including restructuring Sri Lanka’s debt under an International Monetary Fund bailout after it defaulted in 2022.

-Neither candidate received more than 50% of the vote.
-Under the Sri Lankan election system that allows voters to select three candidates in the order of their preference, the top two are retained and the ballots of the eliminated candidates are checked for preferences given to either of the top two vote-getters.
-The one with the highest number of votes is declared the winner.
+Dissanayake’s immediate challenge would be to steady the economy “in the face of anxieties felt by business and financial groups about his Marxist and revolutionary background,” said political analyst Jehan Perera.

+He said Dissanayake represented the spirit of the 2022 uprising during which angry Sri Lankans ousted then-President Gotabaya Rajapaksa and called for a “system change” and “new faces in politics.”

-It was a strong showing for Dissanayake, who won just over 3% of votes in a previous presidential election in 2019, and suggests voters are fatigued with the old political guard.
+It was a strong showing for Dissanayake, who won just over 3% of votes in a previous presidential election in 2019.

-Wickremesinghe’s Foreign Minister Ali Sabry congratulated Dissanayake and said he hopes he will “lead with a commitment to transparency, integrity, and the long-term good of the country.”
+His National People’s Power coalition is led by the Janatha Vimukthi Peramuna, or People’s Liberation Front, a Marxist party that waged two unsuccessful armed insurrections in 1970s and 1980s to capture power through socialist revolution.
+After its defeat, the JVP entered democratic politics in 1994 and mostly played a key role in the opposition.
+However, they have supported several presidents and been part of governments briefly.

+The NPP grouping also includes academics, civil society movements, artists, lawyers and students.

 The government announced Thursday that it passed the final hurdle in debt restructuring by reaching an agreement in principle with private bond holders.
 At the time of its default, Sri Lanka’s local and foreign debt totaled $83 billion.
 The government says it has now restructured more than $17 billion.